-Data / Parameter: $Q{renewable biomass}$ and $BS{k,y}$ Data unit: tonnes/yr Description: The net quantity of renewable biomass consumed by the thermal application k in year y (mass or volume units, dry basis) Source of data: Historical data for ex-ante estimation and survey results for ex-post estimation Value(s) applied To be specified in the CPA DD Measurement methods and procedures: This will be measured through surveys carried out during monitoring.
+Data / Parameter: Q renewable biomass and BS k,y Data unit: tonnes/yr Description: The net quantity of renewable biomass consumed by the thermal application $k$ in year $y$ (mass or volume units, dry basis) Source of data: Historical data for ex-ante estimation and survey results for ex-post estimation Value(s) applied To be specified in the CPA DD Measurement methods and procedures: This will be measured through surveys carried out during monitoring.
 Interviews will be carried out on the selected households to be surveyed.
 The surveys will satisfy 90/10 confidence precision level when done annually and 95/10 when carried out biennially.
 The CME or third party contracted to carry out the survey will visit the households that contain the selected stoves Through interviewing the end-user of the stove the surveying entity will capture the amount of [Insert fuel type] that the end-user consumes per day or per week.
 This value shall be reciprocated for the whole year for the sampled end-users and a mean derived out of it to be used for ex-post emission reductions.
+The interviews will only be carried out on households that the project stove is found to be in operation.
 Monitoring frequency: Annually or Biennial

 QA/QC procedures: The data collected shall be transferred from the surveying entity to the CME in cases where its not the CME carrying out the survey.
 The data shall be checked for any inconsistency that might lead to biased results and rectified.
 Depending on the frequency of monitoring the sample results will be required to attain a set precision.
 In case the required precision is not attained then the surveying entity will apply the reliability procedures described under the monitoring plan.
-When biennial inspection is chosen, a 95% confidence interval and 10% margin of error requirement shall be achieved for the sampling parameter on other hand, when the project proponent chooses to inspect annually, a 90% confidence interval and 10% margin of error requirement shall be carried out to achieve this from a buffer sample that will have been calculated during sample drawing otherwise the lower bound of a 90 per cent or 95 per cent confidence interval of the parameter value may be chosen as alternative to repeating the survey efforts.
+When biennial inspection is chosen, a 95% confidence interval and 10% margin of error requirement shall be achieved for the sampling parameter on other hand, when the project proponent chooses to inspect annually, a 90% confidence interval and 10% margin of error requirement shall be achieved for the sampling parameter.
+In the case where the confidence precision level is not reached oversampling will be carried out to achieve this from a buffer sample that will have been calculated during sample drawing otherwise the lower bound of a 90 per cent or 95 per cent confidence interval of the parameter value may be chosen as alternative to repeating the survey efforts.
 Purpose of data Calculation of baseline emissions Additional comment: Applicable for AMS-I.E and AMS-I.I